 If we’re lucky, age is something that comes to us all.
 But it can be difficult noticing our parents getting older.
 The realization that they won’t be around for forever is difficult to accept.
 And it can be hard realizing that they may need a little extra help.

 But for many people, their later years are rich and fulfilling.
 They no longer need to work and often they are more financially secure.
 This allows them to enjoy their hobbies and spend time with their families.
 There are lots of things you can do to help them live a full and rewarding life.

 Many people prefer to live in their own homes for as long as possible.
 Independence is important.
 Assuming they are in good health and have the right support in place, this is a desirable option.
 There are many areas in which you can help them.

 If your parents are finding it difficult to live alone, you may have to explore other solutions.
 Would they be able to live with you or one of your siblings?
 What about a residential home or retirement community?
 Discuss the options with your parents and their health workers to understand their feelings.

 2. Medical Care

 Access to the right medical care is key.
 Make sure they are able to see their doctor regularly.
-Undergoing check ups and having someone to discuss any concerns with is invaluable.
-Little things, such as making sure they can pick up medication and supplements is also important.
+Undergoing checkups and having someone to discuss any concerns with is invaluable.
+Little things, such as making sure they can pick up medication and supplements are also important.
 Often pharmacies provide a delivery service which may help.